 - With a sharp knife, slice open the sausage lengthwise without going all the way through.

-- In a skillet with a lid over medium-high heat, add the oil.
+- In a skillet with a lid over medium-high heat, add the vegetable oil.
 Add the sausage and brown on both sides, laying it flat.
 Add the beer and cover, and lower the heat to simmer.
 Cook for 30 minutes.
 Remove the sausage and keep warm.
 Pour off the liquid and reserve.

-- In the same skillet with a lid over medium-high heat, add the oil and the onions.
+- In the same skillet with a lid over medium-high heat, add the olive oil and the onions.
 Cook until the onions brown and begin to caramelize, about 10 minutes.
 Add ½ cup of the beer braising liquid and cover to let steam for 5 minutes.
 Uncover and add the sugar and Cajun seasoning along with a sprinkle of salt and pepper.
 Cook uncovered until the liquid evaporates and turn off the heat.
 Keep warm.

 - In a mixing bowl, add the mustard and mayonnaise.
 Stir to incorporate and set aside.